-Join Simon Allardice for an in-depth discussion in this video What you need to know, part of Foundations of Programming: Refactoring Code.
+Join Simon Allardice for an in-depth discussion in this video What you need to know, part of Programming Foundations: Refactoring Code.

 As with most of my foundations or programming courses I want you to find this one really useful across many different languages.
 But that presupposes a couple of things, first that you can already program in an object or into a language.
 I don't really care which one, but we're doing a course here all about improving existing code.
 So, you need to understand the code your intending to improve.
 Refactoring is something you can only do to code you can already read, write and understand.
 Now I say, object oriented language because while there are many of these refactoring techniques that apply to a non-object oriented language.